npetruzzelli/eslint-config-prettier-standard/README.markdown

 These are provided as a convenience to aid with extending configurations.

+-   **eslint-config-prettier-standard/prettierrc**: The Prettier configuration
+    as an object.
+Since this won't be used in the context of ESLint's "extends", the complete module name must be used.
+This partial configuration is provided for anyone who absolutely must be certain that they are using the same version of the Prettier config that this ESLint config can resolve and consume.

+    _In most cases, importing `prettier-config-standard` directly is recommended._
 -   **prettier-standard/base**: Extends the JavaScript Standard Style shareable config and includes the Prettier plugin.
 -   **prettier-standard/end**: This kicks of the last of the shareable configs